IsodaZen/custom-prompts/commands/review:after.md

 - Monitoring points to watch
 - Rollback procedures

-### 追加レビューの推奨 (Additional Review Recommendations)
-Based on the nature of changes, suggest specialized reviews if needed:
-- **セキュリティレビューが推奨される場合**: If changes involve authentication, authorization, data handling, external inputs, or security-sensitive operations, recommend running `/review:security`
-- **パフォーマンスレビューが推奨される場合**: If changes involve database queries, large data processing, API endpoints, caching mechanisms, or resource-intensive operations, recommend running `/review:perf`

-### 推奨事項 (Recommendations)
-Prioritized improvement suggestions with:
-- **必須 (Must Fix)**: Critical issues blocking deployment
-- **推奨 (Should Fix)**: Important improvements before deployment
-- **任意 (Nice to Have)**: Enhancements for future consideration

-### コード例 (Code Examples)
+**Note**: Only include if deployment concerns are identified.

+#### Code Examples
 Concrete examples showing:
-- Current problematic patterns (if any)
+- Current problematic patterns
 - Suggested improvements
-- Best practice implementations

-### 肯定的な側面 (Positive Aspects)
-Highlight well-implemented aspects:
-- Good practices observed
-- Effective solutions
-- Quality improvements made
+**Note**: Only include if specific code issues require illustration.

+#### Additional Review Recommendations
+Based on the nature of changes, suggest specialized reviews if needed:
+- **When security review is recommended**: If changes involve authentication, authorization, data handling, external inputs, or security-sensitive operations, recommend running `/review:security`
+- **When performance review is recommended**: If changes involve database queries, large data processing, API endpoints, caching mechanisms, or resource-intensive operations, recommend running `/review:perf`

+**Note**: Only include if specialized reviews are warranted.

 ## Review Process
 1. **Gather prerequisites from user** (in Japanese):